jkubath/TouchscreenInterface/spikes/App Controller/Compiz Restrictions/README.md

 # Compiz Restrictions

-The Compiz Restrictions directory contains shells used for adding and removing restrictions through CompizConfig Settings Manager.
+This directory contains shells used for adding and removing restrictions through CompizConfig Settings Manager.

 ## addCompizRestrictions.sh
 A shell that can be run in order to place restrictions using CompizConfig Settings Manager.